 The plan also pays for exam fees, which is uncommon among its competitors.
 AARP allows policyholders to change their reimbursement, deductibles, and benefit limit combinations so they can customize their monthly premium.

 AARP has an advertised 30-day turnaround on eligible claims processing and provides 24-hour customer assistance.

-Use the information in this article to help you determine the best pet insurance for your pet in California.
-As you make your final decision, keep in mind these significant points of comparison: cost and coverage, customer services and claims processing, and any unique needs your pet may have.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
+Location is one of the factors that determine the price of insurance.
+At more than $1,500 a year, California has the most expensive average cost for vet services among all states, according to Petplan data.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
 Huntley Wealth & Insurance Services and its representatives do not give legal or tax advice.
 Please consult your own legal or tax adviser.